 Slightly longer and more book-focused bio:

 Meg McKinlay is a children’s writer and poet.
 She has published twelve books for children, ranging from picture books through to young adult novels, and a collection of poetry for adults.
 Her work has won the Prime Minister’s Literary Award, the Queensland Literary Award, the Davitt Award for Crimewriting and the Aurealis Award for Speculative Fiction and been shortlisted for numerous other awards.
-Her latest titles are Once Upon A Small Rhinoceros and Drawn Onward, which were both published in 2017.
+Her latest titles are The Penguins Are Coming! and DUCK, which were both published in 2018.

 Meg lives with her family near the ocean in Fremantle and spends most of her time cooking up books.